 In case you’re wondering, the boots I’m wearing in this pic are totally vegan!
-They are made by Will’s London and can be found here.
+They are made by Will’s London.

 No trip to San Francisco would be complete without the obligatory visit of the Golden Gate Bridge.
 We really lucked out with the weather that day, especially given that it rained every day for the rest of our trip.

 Having relatives in that area was a great benefit since they knew all the best places to show us.
 One of my favorites was the Land’s End Park on the coast of the Pacific Ocean.

 Even though Rob and I live just outside of Seattle, we still haven’t made it to the Pacific coast in Washington, so finally seeing the ocean in San Francisco was very exciting!
 Plus, we got to the park just before the sunset, which made the area look even more beautiful:

 Another tourists’ favorite spot is the Ferry Building on the other side of town, known for its artisanal food shops and restaurants.